- Code ECON4415

-- Be familiar with the basic models of international economics and the analytical tools that economists use to analyze international economic interactions;
+- demonstrate an understanding of the basic models of international economics and the analytical tools that economists use to analyze international economic interactions;

-- Understand the tools taught in class and be able to recognise their application to the analysis of real world fact situations;
+- demonstrate an understanding of the tools taught in class and be able to recognise their application to the analysis of real world fact situations;

-- Be able to construct theoretical models of international economics related phenomena and manipulate them.
+- construct theoretical models of international economics related phenomena and manipulate them;

-- Be able to read and understand professional articles in the field of international economics
+- read and understand the gist of professional articles in the field of international trade.

-- Assessment will be based on a convex combination of Problem Sets, a midterm examination, a final examination, a class presentation and participation in online and in-class exercises, where not all of these elements may receive a non-zero weight.
-The exams may include a range of question types including, but not limited to, short answer questions, definitional questions, analytical problems and essays. (null) [LO null]
+- Assessment will be based on a combination of Problem Sets, quizzes, a class presentation, a midterm exam, a final exam and participation in online and in-class exercises, where not all of these elements will necessarily receive a non-zero weight in any given semester.
+(100) [LO null]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.